 When you think of your dream gardens, you tend to imagine them producing a continuous and abundant supply of fresh produce over an extended period of time.
 You like to think of baskets full of juicy tomatoes, peppers, radishes, carrots or different lettuces to harvest month after month.

-It is possible but unfortunately, we tend to forget how important timing and strategic planning in the garden are!
-For example, many enthusiastic gardeners have found themselves with heaps of their produce of vegetables ready for harvest all at once after joyously sowing the row after row all at the same time in early spring.
+It is possible, but unfortunately, we tend to forget how important timing and strategic planning in the garden are!
+For example, many enthusiastic gardeners have found themselves with heaps of their produce of vegetables ready for harvest all at once after joyously sowing row after row all at the same time in early spring.

 The fact here is if you plant everything at once, your harvest won’t be long and continuous but short and with too much to handle.